jkwestin/winter-cycling-reproducibility/README.md

 # Winter Cycling Reproducibility

-Synthetic data, code, and documented workflows reproducing Tables 2 and 3 from the paper *Who Cycles in Winter?
+Synthetic data, code, and documented workflows reproducing Tables 2 and 3 from the manuscript *Who Cycles in Winter?
 Seasonal Cycling and Mode Share Change in Northern Sweden*.

 ## Contents